-Australian Natural Adventures
+Natural Adventures

 Nature

-Both nature and wildlife tour itineraries can be
+and wildlife tour itineraries can be enjoyed at any time of the year,

-enjoyed at any time of the year, but due to the size of Australia
+but due to the size of Australia - from latitude 43oS to

-in the different seasons.
+different seasons.
 Our Summer

-in Australia nature tour is best in the austral summer
+in Australia nature tour is best

-- the northern winter.
-Suggested travel time for this itinerary is
+in the austral summer - the northern winter.
+Suggested travel time

-December through April; the Winter
+for this itinerary is October through April; the Winter

-in Australia nature tour is
+in Australia nature

-best from May to November.
+tour is best from May to November.
+Even in winter Kangaroo Island,

-itineraries - see Extensions.
+Extensions.
 We also

-have tours just of Tasmania, which can be added
+have tours just of Tasmania,

-to other parts of Australia, of course.
+which can be added to other parts of Australia, of course.

 Summer